 Attwater (of EastEnders and Dancing on Ice) brings a touch of brooding masculinity to a sea of bright costumes and glossy dance routines, while Blackman (runner-up on How to Solve a Problem like Maria) outshines the rest of the cast with her angelic, yet powerful vocals.
 Sadly the chemistry between the two never really flourishes and the gravity of their fragile situation is far from explored.
 The real draw to Seven Brides is the choreography, particularly in the social dance scene where the entire cast take part in a complex weave of lifts, leaps and fancy footwork that had the entire audience in awe.

 The array of catchy, upbeat musical numbers from musical director Bruce Knight could not fail to create a feel-good atmosphere.
 With a different score, less jovial dancing and fewer comedic interludes this is a production that could be solemn at its core, bearing in mind that the story is adapted from a Roman myth about abduction and rape.
 Despite this and the lack of chemistry between the leads, Seven Brides for Seven Brothers is an audience-pleasing whirlwind of a musical, beginning and ending in a flurry of bonnets, britches and bloomers.

-Seven Brides for Seven Brothers is on at New Wimbledon Theatre until 12th October 2013, for further information or to book visit here.
+Seven Brides for Seven Brothers is at New Wimbledon Theatre until 12th October 2013.
+For further information or to book visit the show’s website here.